ahadb/modern-javascript/general-patterns/README.md

 }
 ```

-v.
-Array and Object Literals
+4.5 Array and Object Literals
 ```javascript
 // always use the literal notation {}, [] instead of new Object() or new Array() let myObj = {};